 Find a charity providing adventure opportunities for children.
 As well as helping shape young minds, you will be able to join them on outdoor expeditions and activities.

 Explorers Connect have a ‘find teammates’ page where adventure opportunities are regularly posted.
-It’s worth signing up to their newsletter so you don’t miss any new requests.
+It’s a great resource!
+I also recommend signing up to their newsletter so you don’t miss any new requests that come in.

 RGS also have an expedition section and you can submit a short form putting yourself in a database to say you are looking to join an expedition.

 If you can’t find an expedition you like but want to do a team adventure, initiate your own.
 Put an advert out to find teammates.
-I tried this in 2017 with the Everest Adventure and got over 100 people wanting to join me!!
+I tried this in 2017 with the Everest Adventure and got over 100 people wanting to join me and in the process accidentally launched the UK’s biggest female adventure community, Love Her Wild!!

 Adventure groups are a great way to meet like-minded people and to find out about adventure opportunities.